arrozconcurry/mediaranker-oauth/README.md

 - Practice using Session Variables to track a user across multiple HTTP requests

 ## Exercise Description
-Our Media Ranker web app was a wonderful starter app, but the way we implemented user login is extremely insecure.
-In this assignment you will modify Media Ranker so that it can securely log in multiple users to allow us to track users and their corresponding votes.
+Our Media Ranker web app was a wonderful website with one major flaw: the way we implemented user login is extremely insecure.
+In this assignment you will modify Media Ranker so that it can securely **authenticate** multiple users via OAuth and **authorize** them to view, manage and vote on works.

 Build your project using _branches_, with at least _one branch_ per wave.
 As you finish a wave merge the changes into the main branch.
 You shall submit one pull request at the end once you are complete.